 In British Columbia, Buyers Agents (ie Real Estate Agents who are representing a Buyer) must disclose in writing to the Buyer they are working with, how much they are being paid and by whom when they are preparing an offer or Contract of Purchase and Sale for a Buyer.

 Buyers Agents are required to have a Buyer read over and initial a Real Estate Council of British Columbia provided Disclosure of Remuneration form.
-This is part of the duty of Full Disclosure that all Real Estate Agents in British Columbia have with their clients as part of the Agency Relationship.
-I have embedded two versions of the documents below for reference.
+This is part of the duty of Full Disclosure that all Real Estate Agents in British Columbia have with their clients as part of the Designated Agency Relationship.
+I have embedded the Disclosure of Remuneration document below for reference.

 Who Pays the Buyers Agent?